 It is remarkable that Seymour at no point focuses on these tensions, though he has occasion to gloss them at a sociopolitical level.
 Thus he tells us that disaster nationalism “build[s] in the spaces of centre-left collapse,” wherein “collapse” must refer to the failure of the centre-left to provide both material and social-psychological support for class grievances, i.e. the centre-left might acknowledge their suffering and propose a militant plan of redress.
 However, instead of explaining why this alternative would deplete the energies of disaster nationalism, Seymour reproduces that collapse analytically with a conceptual ellipsis.
 We note the shamefaced enthusiasm for BoJo in Grimsby and quickly move on.

 [The adjacent clip from Ken Loach’s Sorry We Missed You depicts the combination of objective punishment and psychological assault that is a routine part of capitalist labor relations.
-Having agreed to meet management’s output quotas as a condition of employment as an “independent contractor,” the worker’s objection to its demands triggers a complete breach of customary respect as the supervisor scorn-bombs him into the unemployment dustbin.
+Having agreed to meet management’s output quotas as a condition of “independent contractor” employment, the worker’s objection to its insistent demands triggers a complete breach of customary respect as the supervisor scorn-bombs him into the unemployment slagheap.
 The worker’s defiant appeal gains only transient sympathy from his coworkers, who then are enticed to serve in a reserve army of labor willing to take the protesting worker’s place; their immediate options are either to refuse or accept.
 When the outraged worker attacks the supervisor, he’s tagged as “crazy” and his coworkers are reduced to pacifiers, agents of accommodation to the inevitable.
+Without the organized protection of a union or spontaneous shopfloor militance, the worker’s experience of defeat impresses itself on everyone on the warehouse floor and the surrounding community.
 This is the social-psychological ground zero of the centre-left collapse.]

 The dreamworld of disaster nationalism